 As an anthropological archaeologist, my research and teaching focuses on the ecological and cultural legacy of food and medicinal practices in eastern United States and southeastern Europe.
 Since I arrived at Rhodes, I have developed more “food” oriented classes as I have seen tremendous interest by students in deconstructing our own industrial foodways (how we got to where we are) and a desire to learn more about alternative subsistence strategies.
 Overall, my goal in and outside the classroom is to provide tools to digest, interpret and question “evidence,” “history,” and “authority” within environmental constructions.

-Second, I am deconstructing the evolution of food systems and inequality in the Greater Memphis region to understand how changes in land use have resulted in the most obese yet hungriest city in the United States.
-As a part of this study, over the last two years, I have excavated 19th century plantations in western TN to reconstruct the origins of the “Soul Food” diet.
-To combat this historical shift away from local food production and distribution and teach students about sustainable food systems, I, along with several students, have organized our first Rhodes Community Garden and the off-campus Evergreen Community Farmers Market.
-I also work with undergraduates in collaboration with many food-oriented non-profits in the Memphis area, such as GrowMemphis, RootMemphis and BringIt!
-Food Hub.
-My goal is to provide a deeper appreciation of food production, distribution and access within this unique Southern foodscape.
+At present, I am working on an interdisciplinary project.
+We are deconstructing the evolution of food systems and inequality in the Greater Memphis region to understand how changes in land use have resulted in the most obese yet hungriest city in the United States.
+As a part of this study, over the last ten years, I have excavated 19th century plantations in western TN (Ames land base in Fayette County) to reconstruct the origins of the “Soul Food” diet.
+To combat this historical shift away from local food production and distribution and teach students about sustainable food systems, I, along with several students, have organized our first Rhodes Community Garden and the off-campus Overton Park Community Farmers Market.
+I also work with undergraduates in collaboration with many food and environmentally-oriented non-profits in the Memphis area.
+My goal is to provide a deeper appreciation of food production, distribution, and access within this unique Southern foodscape.

 Kasper, Kimberly 2012 Seeds for the Future: the Materialities of Traditional Ecological Knowledge.
 Archaeologies 8(3):269-292.